masylum/mongolia/README.md

         callback(null, validator);
       }

-      return post;
+      return POST;
     };

     var post = {title: 'This is a post', body: 'Lorem ipsum'};
-    var Post = Post(db);

-    Post.createInstance(post, function (error, validator) {
+    Post(db).createInstance(post, function (error, validator) {
       if (validator.hasErrors()) {
-        res.render('/posts/new', {
-          locals: {
-            title: 'New Post',
-            post: validator.updated_model,
-            validator: validator
-          }
-        });
+        console.log(validator.errors);
       } else {
-        res.redirect('/posts/' + validator.updated_model._id.toHexString());
+        console.log(validator.updated_model);
       }
     });

 # Validator

+    isUpdating()

 Returns true if the validator is handling an updateInstance operation.

-    isUpdating()
+    isInserting()

 Returns true if the validator is handling an createInstance operation.

-    isInserting()
+    attrChanged(attr)

 Returns true if the attributed changed

-    attrChanged(attr)
+    addError(field, value)

 Adds an error to your validator.
 Accept dot notation to add nested errors.

-    addError(field, value)
+    hasError(field)

 Returns true if the attributed failed a validation.
 Accept dot notation to check nested errors.

-    hasError(field)
+    hasErrors()

 Returns true if any attributed failed a validation

-    hasErrors()
+    validateExistence(validations)

 It fills your validator with errors if any of the elements are empty

-    validateExistence(validations)
+    validateRegex(validations)

 It fills your validator with errors if any of the elements fail the regex

-    validateRegex(validations)
+    validateConfirmation(validations)

 It fills your validator with errors if any of the elements fail the confirmation (good for passwords)

-    validateConfirmation(validations)
+    validateQuery(validations, callback)

 It fills your validator with errors if any of the queries fail (good to avoid duplicated data)

-    validateQuery(validations, callback)

 Example using some of the validator features:

     var User = function (db) {
-      var user = Model(db, 'users');
+      var USER = require('mongolia').model(db, 'users');

-      user.validate = function (user, data, callback) {
+      USER.validate = function (element, data, callback) {
-        var validator = $.model('validator', [user, data]);
+        var validator = require('mongolia').validator(element, data);

         validator.validateRegex({
           name: [validator.regex.username, 'Incorrect name'],